AlexandreFenyo/net-monitor/README.md

 Here are the 8 mandatory keys for any SNMP probe: dataset, lifetime, type, version, agent, oid and rate.

 - dataset: data set name
-- lifetime: lifetime of the dataset
+- lifetime: lifetime associated to data collected from this probe

 ````json
 {